 or brown tissue

-for the body of each turkey, and the bottom of the same shot glass for the head of each turkey craft.)
+to create the body of each turkey and the bottom of the same shot glass to make the head of each Thanksgiving turkey craft.

-- First, place your hand inside the wide-mouth mason jar
+- Place your hand inside the wide-mouth mason jar

 to hold it.